 - Not much room to relax indoors

 Swift’s Basecamp has been a success over the last few years, gathering a loyal following with its unique slot in the market.
-For 2023, the Basecamp has been given an external freshen up, with new exterior graphics and detailed panels, as well as new diamond cut alloys and front corner steadies.
+For 2023, the Basecamp was given an external freshen up, with new exterior graphics and detailed panels, as well as new diamond cut alloys and front corner steadies.

-Boasting a spec that includes a solar panel, exterior cold shower as well as blown heating and shower, the Basecamp receives a new three berth model to the range.
+Boasting a spec that includes a solar panel, exterior cold shower as well as blown heating and shower, the Basecamp received a new three berth model to the range.
 The Basecamp 3 includes an innovative front folding bed (with a Duvalay mattress) and a side single dinette which can make a third bed if needed.

 Of course, such a layout could work just as well with just the two of you.
 You could leave the bed made up all day and use the side dinette for eating in, because, after all, people who buy Basecamps are supposed to be enjoying the great outdoors all day, aren’t they?